adam-wozniak/website/_posts/2023-05-10-what-video-game-to-make.md

 But before diving into all that, it’s important to mention what my data analysis approach involved.

 ### Analysis approach – A focus on review numbers
 The data Steam makes available via their API does not contain sales figures (such as number of sales, revenue generated, wishlists, etc).
-There are other websites ([such as this one](https://lava.vginsights.com/insights/article/how-to-estimate-steam-video-game-sales)) that attempt to estimate these sorts of figures, usually through some combination of number of reviews, price points, signals from other websites and sources, and ultimately their own proprietary algorithms that take all this info together and apply some combination of weightings and multipliers (with fancy names like “the boxlieter method”).
+There are other websites out there that attempt to estimate these sorts of figures, usually through some combination of number of reviews, price points, signals from other websites and sources, and ultimately their own proprietary algorithms that take all this info together and apply some combination of weightings and multipliers (with fancy names like “the boxlieter method”).
 But even then, this is not a precise science.
-Additionally, price points are constantly fluctuating through various sales events, so that complicates matters further.
+Additionally, price points are constantly fluctuating through various sales events (and currency changes!), so that complicates matters further.

 For the purpose of my analysis, I am greatly simplifying this entire approach.
 Thankfully, Steam does make review numbers available, so it’s a safe assumption that if players like a game, that game is likely to have reviews.
 And the more reviews (regardless of positive or negative sentiment), the more likely that game sold more copies.